 3. If I am feeding Sure Champ® do I need to feed VitaFerm® Concept Aid?

 Sure Champ® and VitaFerm Concept-Aid both contain the AMAFERM® Advantage.
 If you do not need the additional protein in Sure Champ I would recommend VitaFerm® Concept Aid.
 If you use Sure Champ® as your only protein source then I would feed both together for maximum breeding results.

 It is important to have heifer on a mineral program (whether that be Sure Champ® or VitaFerm® Concept Aid) at least 60 days before breeding.

 4. Some people say that if I get my heifer too fat she won’t breed, however I need to make sure she has enough condition for the showring.

 This is true and I have seen it many times.
 Estrus is related to hormonal changes and hormones are fat-soluble.
 As a heifer becomes fatter is will be harder to detect standing heat especially as we move into the warmer months.
 It is very common in feedlots for heifers to be cycling and riding like crazy the first 100 days on feed.
 After that you rarely see them cycling once they are 1,000 lbs., and in good shape.
 We can apply this knowledge to show heifers.
 This is why it pays to spend a lot of time planning what age heifer to show.
 If breeding is your goal then buy an older heifer in moderate condition and breed her as soon as possible to hit your target calving date.
 If you have to push a younger heifer hard you may increase the risk of not getting her bred.

-To read more of the nutrition questions that have been submitted click here.
+To ask our nutritionists a question or to read more of the nutrition questions that have been submitted click here.